 - The developer can’t usually just put breakpoints in the code and step through the error scenario since that would stop service to the end-users (assuming the nightmare of a downed system had not already materialized).

-An effective production debugger needs to overcome these challenges.
+An effective live debugger needs to overcome these challenges.

 Live debugging wannabes

-There are several product categories within the production debugging neighborhood of an enterprise tool stack.
+There are several product categories within the live debugging neighborhood of an enterprise tool stack.
 While they all do something to help debug production systems, none are sufficient to effectively determine root cause to enable a complete and final fix.

 This is one of the oldest methods used to debug production systems.
 Get a memory dump of the system when an error occurs and try to decipher that.
 The problem with memory dumps is that at best, they are cryptic and hard to decipher, and at worst, they provide a snapshot of the computer’s memory at one point in the flow of execution, while the root cause of the error may be somewhere completely different.

 These tools have also been around for a while now.
-While they are great at helping to make sense of log files, their usefulness in production debugging is limited.
+While they are great at helping to make sense of log files, their usefulness in live debugging is limited.
 To expect a developer to understand what happened after taking a first look at logs presupposes that he knew beforehand where the error was going to occur.
 And of course, errors are accidents; we never know when and where they will happen.
 So usually, the developer will have to guess what really happened, add log entries to verify his guess and try to reproduce the error over several such iterations.
 This can be a long and arduous process that can result in only a partial fix of the error.